yashmishra11/CMS-secl/README.md

 ## 📄 License

-This project is proprietary software developed for South Eastern Coalfields Limited (SECL).
+This project is proprietary software developed for South Eastern Coalfields Limited (SECL) but now doesnot contain any relevent/crucial data related to them.

 **Copyright © 2024 SECL.
 All rights reserved.**